andyli/blog/content/posts/2012/2012-11-07_the-simulation-and-hyperreality-aspect-of-epic-win.md

 Simulation requires modeling the logic or behavior of the simulation target (<cite title="Manovich, Lev. &quot;The Illusions.&quot; Manovich, Lev.
 The Language of New Media.
 Cambridge: The MIT Press, 2001.
 162-167.">Manovich, The Illusions</cite>).
-Epic Win modeled a typical medieval themed RPG world in several ways.
-Firstly, it modeled the game logic, which is to complete missions (objectives) to gain points and collect game items in order to level up.
+Epic Win modelled a typical medieval themed RPG world in several ways.
+Firstly, it modelled the game logic, which is to complete missions (objectives) to gain points and collect game items in order to level up.
 In RPG, when the player level up, the ability of the player will be increased.
-Since a game cannot directly increase the player’s abilities in real life, Epic Win modeled this with virtual abilities of a RPG character, eg. “strength”, “intelligent” etc.
+Since a game cannot directly increase the player’s abilities in real life, Epic Win modelled this with virtual abilities of a RPG character, e.g.. “strength”, “intelligent” etc.
 Secondly, a typically RPG game has a story line.
 Epic Win simulated it by taking the seemly non-related real life objectives, map onto a logical narrative experience.
 Lastly, typical RPG uses a fantasy world.